apache/spark/docs/running-on-kubernetes.md

 service account that has the right role granted.
 Spark on Kubernetes supports specifying a custom service account to be used by the driver pod through the configuration property `spark.kubernetes.authenticate.driver.serviceAccountName=<service account name>`.
-For example to make the driver pod to use the `spark` service account, a user simply adds the following option to the `spark-submit` command:
+For example to make the driver pod use the `spark` service account, a user simply adds the following option to the `spark-submit` command:

 ```
 --conf spark.kubernetes.authenticate.driver.serviceAccountName=spark